Fractals in rate-induced tipping: Theoretical interpretation

+We now discuss how these conditions lead to the appearance of fractals in R-tipping.
+Condition 1 ensures that there is a fractal basin boundary in the phase-space $\Omega$ (the phase-space fractal) at the asymptotic parameter $\lambda_+=\lim_{s\rightarrow \infty} \Lambda(s)$.
 For sufficiently small $r$, and stable path $\Lambda(s)$, $\phi(r,x_0; \Lambda(s))=$ track because $x_0=x^*(s_0)$ (i.e., initial condition in the attractor).
 Condition 2 ensures that $\phi(r\rightarrow \infty, x_0; \Lambda(s))=$ tip, and therefore, that there is at least one critical value $r_c$.
 For $r = r_c$, the trajectory $x(n)$ hesitates between tracking and tipping, approaching an edge state as $n\rightarrow \infty$.
 In this limit, $\lambda \rightarrow \lambda_+$ and thus the non-autonomous dynamics in Eq.~(\ref{eq.map}) becomes effectively autonomous as in Eq.~(\ref{eq.f}) with $\lambda=\lambda_+$.
-Thus, the edge state approached by the trajectory will typically be the chaotic saddle associated with Fractal 1\footnote{When the trajectory starts at $s\rightarrow -\infty$, this trajectory can be thought as the snapshot or pullback-attractor which is therefore at the stable manifold of a pullback saddle~\cite{lai_transient_2011} that converges to the chaotic saddle as $n\rightarrow \infty$.
+Thus, the edge state approached by the trajectory will typically be the chaotic saddle associated with the phase-space fractal\footnote{When the trajectory starts at $s\rightarrow -\infty$, this trajectory can be thought as the snapshot or pullback-attractor which is therefore at the stable manifold of a pullback saddle~\cite{lai_transient_2011} that converges to the chaotic saddle as $n\rightarrow \infty$.
 When the limit $s \rightarrow -\infty$ is taken in such a way that $s=-rn$, with $n\in \mathbb{N}$, we ensure that the temporal evolution includes $s=0$ and thus $\lambda$ passes through $\lambda(s=0)$ (as done in Ref.~\cite{kiers_rate-induced_2020}); if, instead, we consider $s=s_0-rn$ with arbitrary $s_0$, we observed that there is no unique limit of $\phi$ as $s \rightarrow -\infty$, i.e., the sensitivity on the choice of $s_0$ persists, similar to the initial-condition dependence observed in partial tipping~\cite{alkhayuon_rate-induced_2018,Lohmann2021}.}.
-Condition 3 ensures that small (continuous) variations in $r$ or $\lambda_+$ around a boundary of $\phi(r,x_0;\Lambda(s))$ lead to slightly perturbed trajectories that create a curve in the phase space $\Omega \subseteq \mathbb{R}^d$.
-This curve expands exponentially in time $n$ (due to the positive Lyapunov exponent of the saddle) so that for sufficiently large $n$ it will generically intersect Fractal 1 (because its co-dimension is $0<\alpha <1$ as specified in Condition 1).
-These intersections lead to changes in the outcome of $\phi(r,x_0;\Lambda(s))$ at different critical values of $\lambda_+$ or $r$, leading to the appearance of Fractals 2 and 3 (respectively) with the {\it same} fractal co-dimension as Fractal 1:
+Condition 3 ensures that small (continuous) variations in $\lambda_+$ around a boundary of $\phi(r,x_0;\Lambda(s))$ lead to slightly perturbed trajectories that create a curve at fixed $n>0$ in the phase-space $\Omega \subseteq \mathbb{R}^d$.
+Varying $r$ leads to a similar curve, as $\lambda=\Lambda(rn)$.
+These curves expand exponentially in $n$ (due to the positive Lyapunov exponent of the saddle) so that for sufficiently large $n$ it will generically intersect the phase-space fractal (because its co-dimension is $0<\alpha <1$ as specified in Condition 1).
+These intersections lead to changes in the outcome of $\phi(r,x_0;\Lambda(s))$ at different critical values of $\lambda_+$ or $r$, leading to the appearance of the parameter- and rate-space fractals (respectively) with the {\it same} fractal co-dimension as the phase-space fractal: